This article originally appeared on VICE Canada.

 JUULs lie somewhere in between play-puffing on those sweet candy sticks that we used to pretend were cigarettes when we were eight and stealing dad’s Marlboro Reds when we were 14.
-It’s kinda like smoking but it’s not, and it tastes like mango.
-Instead of passing round a spliff or baggies of plant fertiliser in bathrooms at parties, kids now are trading hits on each others’ JUULs—and something about that doesn't sit well with me.
+It’s kind of like smoking but it’s not, and it tastes like a mango.
+Instead of passing round a spliff or baggies of plant fertilizer in bathrooms at parties, kids now are trading hits on each others’ JUULs—and something about that doesn't sit well with me.

-On a rainy Monday at around 4 PM we were picked up in a black Honda Civic blasting Kygo with two glam 20-year-olds in the front seat: Tara and Tara’s friend (not their real names).
+On a rainy Monday at around 4 PM, we were picked up in a black Honda Civic blasting Kygo with two glam 20-year-olds in the front seat: Tara and Tara’s friend (not their real names).
 Inside the car was a misty minty haze as they took hit after hit on their JUULs.
-At first I just sat there in this hotboxed car breathing in delightfully smelling vape juice, mainly confused about what was going on.
-“It’s an hour and a half to the border,” Tara told us as we drove off.
+At first, I just sat there in this hotboxed car breathing in delightfully smelling vape juice, mainly confused about what was going on.
+“It’s an hour and a half to the border,” Tara told us as we drove.
 “We’re picking up a lot.”
 “Is it safe?”
 I asked.
 “Totally, I don’t know anyone who’s ever been searched.”
-“Also I only have a new driver’s license,” she added as we were speeding down the highway, “hope that’s cool.”
+“Also, I only have a new driver’s license,” she added as we were speeding down the highway, “hope that’s cool.”
 Woah, she was certainly playing a dangerous game.
-“If I get a ticket it's literally no big deal I just have to go to court.”
-That kinda sounded like a big deal to me but clearly I had stepped into a car with two thrill-seekers.
+“If I get a ticket it's literally no big deal.
+I'll just have to go to court.”
+That kind of sounded like a big deal to me, but clearly I had stepped into a car with two thrill-seekers.
 I guess that’s what happens when you’re nailing 0.7 ml of nicotine all day every day.

-“Also you can’t get it here and I think that makes it cooler,” Tara told me.
-So the fact that they’re contraband in BC really is what makes these kids mad for the JUULs.
+“Also, you can’t get it here and I think that makes it cooler,” Tara told me.
+So the fact that they’re contraband in BC really is what makes these kids crazy for the JUULs.
 In that way, JUULs are like skipping curfew or Snapchatting after 10 PM—they are simply rules to be broken.
-Still, I see no one going mad for Orbit gum in Vancouver, and you can’t get that in BC.
-“They also come in yummy flavours,” added Tara’s friend.
+Still, I see no one going crazy for Orbit gum in Vancouver, and you can’t get that in BC.
+“They also come in yummy flavors,” added Tara’s friend.
 OK fine.
 But how much can someone really love mango?!

-That sweet 0.7ml of nicotine was coursing through my veins by this point and I was slamming the JUUL like no tomorrow—clearly this is why the kids can’t stop.
-One JUUL pod is estimated to be the equivalent in nicotine as an entire pack of cigarettes, and Tara says she goes through one pod every few days—that’s a lot of nicotine.
+That sweet 0.7ml of nicotine was coursing through my veins by this point and I was slamming the JUUL like no tomorrow—clearly, this is why the kids can’t stop.
+One JUUL pod is estimated to have the same amount of nicotine as an entire pack of cigarettes, and Tara says she goes through one pod every few days—that’s a lot of nicotine.
 My photographer still hadn’t tried a hit of the JUUL.
-Turns out she was terrified we were going to get breathalysed at the border—I don’t even know if this minty nicotine air would show up as anything but she was having none of it—bless her.
-She was missing out on some sweeeeet head rushes tbh.
+Turns out she was terrified we were going to get breathalyzed at the border—I don’t even know if this minty nicotine air would show up as anything but she was having none of it—bless her.
+She was missing out on some sweeeeet head rushes TBH.

 “So who brought JUULs to Vancouver?”
 I asked.
 “My little sister discovered it, she’s 17,” said Tara’s friend.
 “This guy came back from California with a JUUL, and he brought it to school and everyone wanted to hit it but he wouldn't let anyone hit it.
 So then everyone got really mad so they made their parents take them across the border to buy a JUUL.”
 This doesn't scream cool to me, but what do I know.
 “And Bella Hadid has one,” said Tara.
 “They’re really big in LA.”

 Turns out the main pickup of this secret smooth-running operation happens at a gas station.
-Tara whipped out her extensive list as we approached the counter and started listing flavours and pods.
-“This is gonna max out my credit card,” she said as she turned to me.
-This was a an extremely large amount of stuff for one person to be buying.
-She racked up close to US$1,000 worth of JUUL products.
+Tara whipped out her extensive list as we approached the counter and started listing flavors and pods.
+“This is going to max out my credit card,” she said as she turned to me.
+This was an extremely large amount of stuff for one person to be buying.
+She racked up close to $1,000 worth of JUUL products.

-As we got the JUULs back to the car we loaded them all into the front seat.
+As we got the JUULs back to the car, we loaded them all into the front seat.
 “Where do we hide them?”
 I asked.
-The JUULs weren’t particularly bulky: their packaging was like a mix between Apple products and something from the homeware section of Urban Outfitters, so minimalist and clean.
+The JUULs weren’t particularly bulky: Their packaging was like a mix between Apple products and something from the homeware section of Urban Outfitters, so minimalist and clean.
 But even with such svelte millennial casing, en masse they made for quite the hefty pile.
 “We have to take them all out of their packets,” she said, “in case we get searched at the border, they have no proof we bought them.”
 Damn.
 This was quite the system.
-As we diligently unwrapped each JUUL and pack of pods, Tara labelled every one so she knew she had everyone’s orders covered.
+As we diligently unwrapped each JUUL and pack of pods, Tara labeled every one so she knew she had everyone’s orders covered.
 “Done?”
-I asked as we put the last labelled pod and JUUL into the glovebox.
+I asked as we put the last labeled pod and JUUL into the glovebox.
 “Done,” she said, sucking on hers.
 “Who wants kombucha?” she asked.
-And I did, not gonna lie.
+And I did, not going to lie.

-Luckily we had to hang around Washington for a couple of hours so as to make our “shopping for Coachella” story a little more believable.
-Bellingham is quite nice actually, and has a spattering of edgy coffee shops and vegan spots—if they’ve found themselves inadvertently become a major spot on this ever-so-bougie JUUL smuggling ring, they must have to cater for rich tweens.
-After a little pit stop we jumped back into the Honda, whacked on some Cardi B and drove north to the border.
+Luckily, we had to hang around Washington for a couple of hours so as to make our “shopping for Coachella” story a little more believable.
+Bellingham is quite nice actually, and has a spattering of edgy coffee shops and vegan spots—they must have to cater to rich tweens because they’ve inadvertently become a major spot in this ever-so-bougie JUUL smuggling ring.
+After a little pit stop, we jumped back into the Honda, put on some Cardi B, and drive north to the border.

 It was all fun and games until we approached border control.
-I’m gonna be honest with you: I was feeling a little tense.
+I’m going to be honest with you: I was feeling a little tense.
 “What do I do?”
 I asked.
 “Just act casual,” Tara told me.
-Clearly I had no idea what that meant.
+Clearly, I had no idea what that meant.
 Our stash was unprotected so I put my elbow on the glove box as if by casually leaning on it there couldn't possibly be $1,000 worth of contraband inside.
 Leaning.
 Just leaning.
 Casually.
-As we got closer I started to get a little angsty, like I had too many limbs and I didn't know what to do with them all.
-Whilst one elbow leaned on the glove box the other sat in my lap—my lap?!
+As we got closer, I started to get a little angsty.
+It was like I had too many limbs and I didn't know what to do with them all.
+Whilst one elbow leaned on the glove box, the other sat in my lap—my lap?!
 What do I do with my second hand?!
 But it was too late for a existential hand crisis, we had arrived at border control.
 Before I could figure out if my second hand was appropriately positioned, Tara was speaking to the lady in the kiosk.

-Well what an adventure and what did I learn?
-Well in short, lots; I learned that I’m terrible under pressure, I learned that a constant inhaling of 0.7 mls of nicotine in the space of three hours will give me the shakes, and I learned that saying ‘no’ to teenagers is enough of a reason for something to become the height of cool.
-Teens of my generation went after hard drugs and sketchy things that will probably kill us one day, but teens now are innocently sucking on sticks that are actively designed to stop you smoking—and good for them.
+Well, what an adventure and what did I learn?
+Well in short, lots—I learned that I’m terrible under pressure, I learned that a constant inhaling of 0.7 mls of nicotine in the space of three hours will give me the shakes, and I learned that saying ‘no’ to teenagers is enough of a reason for something to become the height of cool.
+Teens of my generation went after hard drugs and sketchy things that will probably kill us one day, but teens now are innocently sucking on sticks that are actively designed to stop you from smoking—and good for them.

-So next time you catch a youngun pounding fruity smelly mist in the street from an iPod nano style vape—just know that it probably made its journey here in the glovebox of a bougie teenager’s parent’s Honda civic.
+So next time you catch a youngun pounding fruity smelly mist in the street from a vape—just know that it probably made its journey here in the glovebox of a bougie teenager’s parent’s Honda civic.
 And what a journey it was.
-Sign up for the VICE Canada Newsletter to get the best of VICE Canada delivered to your inbox daily.
+Sign up for our newsletter to get the best of VICE delivered to your inbox daily.